 Applying Best Fit to your Online Business Activities

 We create tailored online sales and marketing plans and strategies for all of our clients on an individual case-by-case basis.
 Here at Ireland Website Design, our team understands that every business will have different goals and different desires to achieve these online.
-As we know that there is no one size fits all, we work towards your desired goals, analyse your competitors, review your resources and then implement a realistic plan that drives sales to your business.
+As we know that there is no one size fits all, we work towards your desired goals, analyze your competitors, review your resources and then implement a realistic plan that drives sales to your business.

 Best Practice Explained

 Unsurprisingly the opposite to best fit, best practice includes the more broad elements that dictate on a general level how businesses should conduct themselves online.
 For example, as using mobile devices to access the internet is an extremely popular activity; best practice would dictate that you should have a mobile responsive website for your business.
 This is not a suggestion for any particular business type of industry, it is simply a standard with which businesses should actively practice in today’s online climate.
-To reiterate this, Google for example are known to not favour websites that are not mobile responsive (thus limiting the potential amount of web traffic a non-mobile responsive website could obtain).
+To reiterate this, Google for example is known to not favor websites that are not mobile responsive (thus limiting the potential amount of web traffic a non-mobile responsive website could obtain).
 Best practice sets the standard benchmark with which businesses should measure themselves against in order to survive and thrive online.

 Three Examples of Best Practice Online